swiftlang/swift-evolution/proposals/0000-disallow-value-to-optional-coercion-in-operator-arguments.md

 ## Alternatives considered

-One suggestion was to continue to allow the coercion by default, but add a parameter attribute, `@noncoercing`, which would disable the coercion for a given parameter, and could be used both with operator functions, and non-operator functions.
+One suggestion was to continue to allow the coercion by default, but add a parameter attribute, `@noncoercing`, that would disable the coercion for a given parameter and could be used both with operator functions, and non-operator functions.